Last updated: August 1, 2025

 The aging schedule lists details for each account receivable for a company, including the customer’s name, the amount due and how long an invoice has been overdue.

-How Is an Aging Schedule Used?
+How is an Aging Schedule Used?

 The Importance of Creating an Aging Schedule